 - Which is your favourite artwork?
 Explain why you like it using art terminology. - Is there an artwork you don't like?
 If so, try and express using art vocabulary why you feel this way about it.
 You may like to consider design elements such as line, colour, shape, and/or texture in your response. - Is there any imagery in the artworks that seem familiar to you?
-Explain what they are using your own knowledge/memories. - Is there an artwork that inspires you to try a new art technique? - Consider the different approaches the artists have used to create their artworks.
-Choose one artwork and discuss why you think the artist chose this particular approach.
+Explain what they are using your own knowledge/memories. - Is there an artwork that inspires you to try a new art technique? - Consider the different approaches the artists have used to create an artwork inspired by a photograph taken by Frank Hurley.
+If you were able to choose one of Hurley's photographs which one would it be and what type of artwork would you create.